mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 ## Going statically typed

-One of the biggest flaws we experienced in the first version of the product was caused by the use of dynamically typed language.
+One of the biggest flaws we experienced in the first version of the product were caused by the use of dynamically typed language.
 Different typos were caught after the application has been deployed to staging which made us feel the tech stack quite fragile.
-This made us consider a statically typed language for the development of the new version.
+This prompted us consider a statically typed language for the development of the new version.

 Our choice was limited to either Flow or TypeScript.
-Although Elm sounds hot, it was going to limit our team scalability.
+Although Elm sounds hot, it was going to limit our team scalability - it's hard to find developers with sufficient knowledge in this language.

 ## The framework...